Granddave/aegis-rs/README.md

 ### Installation

-The easiest way to install Aegis-rs is by using [cargo](https://crates.io/):
+The easiest way to install Aegis-rs is by downloading a pre-compiled binary from the [latest release](https://github.com/Granddave/aegis-rs/releases).

+You can also download and compile yourself by using cargo-install:

 ```sh
 $ cargo install --git https://github.com/Granddave/aegis-rs --tag latest